sriramab/gamamanual/G__GamAnalyzer.md

 * varmap: All variable that can be analyzed or displayed in a graph.

 * numvarmap: Numerical variable (on this variable all the aggregator numeric are computed).

 * qualivarmap: All non numerical variable.
-Could be used for BDI to analyze beliefs
+Could be used for BDI to analyze beliefs.

 * metadatahistory: See updateMetaDataHistory.
-This matrice store all the metadata like getSimulationScope(), getClock().getCycle(), getUniqueSimName(scope), rule, scope.getAgentScope().getName(), this.getName(), this.agentsCourants.copy(scope), this.agentsCourants.size(), this.getGeometry()
+This matrice store all the metadata like getSimulationScope(), getClock().getCycle(), getUniqueSimName(scope), rule, scope.getAgentScope().getName(), this.getName(), this.agentsCourants.copy(scope), this.agentsCourants.size(), this.getGeometry().

-* lastdetailedvarvalues
+* lastdetailedvarvalues: store all the value (in varmap) for all the followed agent for the last iteration.

-* averagehistory
+* averagehistory: Average value for each of the numvar
-* stdevhistory
+* stdevhistory: Std deviation value for each of the numvar
-* minhistory
+* minhistory: Min deviation value for each of the numvar
-* maxhistory
+* maxhistory: Max deviation value for each of the numvar
-* distribhistoryparams
+* distribhistoryparams: Gives the interval of the distribution described in distribhistory
-* distribhistory
+* distribhistory: Distribution of numvarmap

-* multi_metadatahistory
+* multi_metadatahistory: Aggregate each metadatahistory for each experiment
 * multi_lastdetailedvarvalues
 * multi_averagehistory
 * multi_stdevhistory